 Team captain Ian Hislop also joined in the fun suggesting that Mars bars could be the new currency north of the border.

 We've received complaints from some viewers who were unhappy with comments made about Scotland during Have I Got News For You on Friday 26th April.

-written, do not reflect the opinions of the BBC, they are jokes concerning the major news stories of the week which are intended to be enjoyed by as great a proportion of the audience as possible.
-The programme has dealt with many subjects over the last
+he has written, do not reflect the opinions of the BBC, they are jokes concerning the major news stories of the week which are intended to be enjoyed by as great a proportion of the audience as possible.
+The programme has dealt with many subjects

 We received complaints about this broadcast - some viewers were disappointed by the comments made about the late Lady Thatcher.